 - Advised Aloxomo Marketing on the sale of the retail business operated by its subsidiary, Tennix, to Grupo Axo.

 Von Wobeser y Sierra, SC stands out for advising some of the leading domestic and international corporates operating in Mexico.
 The ‘technically robust team’ offers a broad expertise that ranges across M&A, joint ventures and divestitures, as well as key ancillary areas such as anti-corruption, antitrust, banking and capital markets.
 The ‘excellent’ Luis Burgueño (cross-border M&A, joint ventures, corporate governance - he also has niche expertise in IT-sector transactions) heads the highly-rated department.
-Other key practitioners include head of the competition practice Fernando Carreño ; corporate and transactional veteran, Javier Lizardi; dual-qualified (Mexico and Austria) Rupert Hüttler; Pablo Saez (corporate M&A, particularly those with a real estate element); and Alberto Córdoba, who made partner in January 2020.
-Recent matters saw Nieto lead advice to One Rock Capital Partners on the Mexican aspects of its $214.5m purchase of the Engineered Components & Systems division of Actuant Corporation - including legal due diligence, transaction structuring, the drafting and negotiation of the SPA and ancillary documentation.
-Since 2016, the firm has also developed an active diversity group led by Córdoba.
+Other key practitioners include head of the competition practice Fernando Carreño; corporate and transactional veteran, Javier Lizardi; dual-qualified (Mexico and Austria) Rupert Hüttler; Pablo Saez (corporate M&A, particularly those with a real estate element); and Alberto Córdoba, who made partner in January 2020.
+In addition to his M&A, PE and financing-focused practice (particularly in relation to the energy and oil & gas sectors), Córdoba has led on the firm's development of an active diversity initiative since 2016.
+While Andrés Nieto exited to Creel Abogados, SC in May 2020, since publication the firm has responded with the appointment of Alejandro Orellana as partner in January 2021.
 Senior associate Gloria Martínez and associate Santiago Barraza are also noted.
-However, Andrés Nieto exited to Creel Abogados, SC in May 2020.

 ‘VWS advised us on an M&A transaction in the financial services sector.
 They did a fantastic job with the drafting and negotiation of the legal documents.
 Santiago Barraza, the primary associate assigned to our transaction, displayed outstanding leadership in the process, from due diligence work to document negotiation.
 We highly recommend him and look forward to working on transactions with him in the future.‘